How to Stop Feeling and Believing That You're Not Good Enough

 Every single person who grew up not feeling good enough, no matter the reason, needs more compassion.
 They need more compassion from all the people around them and even more importantly they need more compassion from themselves.
 My feeling of ‘not good enough’ began early on in life and it led me to strive to be the best student, the best employee, the best [fill in the blank] because I was deeply afraid to feel the feeling of not being good enough that I’d experienced many times before because of the judgment and criticism I received from the people around me.

 Because I was young and didn't really know how to care for myself, there was no one around to tell me “You know, I'm sorry that you're feeling like this.
 It isn't true.
 Sometimes, hurt people hurt people and I'm so sorry you're feeling this way.”
 I wish I could have heard that many years ago but I know that the best thing I can do now is to offer those same words and that same compassion to myself.
-So when you notice that voice of not good enough permeate in your mind, invite yourself to take a pause and take a moment to practice self compassion-- offer yourself a kind word, offer yourself a loving gesture, and/or offer yourself the same love and kindness you would offer a friend who is believing something so horrible (and untrue) about themselves.
+So when you notice that ‘not good enough’ voice begin taking over, invite yourself to pause and respond differently than you may have in the past — perhaps with a kind word, a gentler tone, a compassionate gesture, or the same understanding you would offer someone you really care about.

 What’s most important in this whole step is that you build a relationship with this part of you that feels ‘not good enough’… this part of you that has been through a lot, and that deserves to be listened to and understood.
 Where you might have approached this part of you with a bit of disinterest and intolerance, now the intention is to approach it with interest and receptivity.
 The feeling of not being good enough comes from self-criticism, self-judgment, and self-rejection.
 The solution, then, is self-love and self-compassion.